Skip to main content

 Molecular Underpinnings of the Saturation Model

 The saturation model is a direct consequence of the finite nature of this molecular machinery.
 Every prostate cell contains a limited number of androgen receptors.
-The biological response—gene transcription and subsequent protein synthesis—is proportional to the number of AR-DHT complexes bound to AREs.
+The biological response ∞ gene transcription and subsequent protein synthesis ∞ is proportional to the number of AR-DHT complexes bound to AREs.
 In a hypogonadal state (e.g.

+serum testosterone < 250 ng/dL), there is insufficient substrate (testosterone) for the 5-alpha reductase enzyme, leading to low intracellular DHT levels.
 Consequently, many androgen receptors remain unbound and inactive, and the transcription of androgen-dependent genes is downregulated.
 This can result in a slight reduction in prostate volume and suppressed PSA levels.

 When testosterone therapy is administered to a hypogonadal man, serum testosterone rises, providing more substrate for 5-alpha reductase.
 Intracellular DHT levels increase, and more androgen receptors become occupied.
 As the number of activated AR-DHT complexes rises, gene transcription is upregulated, and the prostate returns to its normal physiological state.
-However, once the intracellular DHT concentration is sufficient to bind to and activate nearly all available androgen receptors, the system reaches its maximum capacity for stimulation.

-At this point, further increases in serum testosterone do not lead to a proportional increase in intracellular DHT or the formation of more active AR-DHT complexes.
 The transcriptional machinery is already operating at its peak potential.
 This biochemical reality explains why raising testosterone from a normal level to a high-normal or even supraphysiologic level has a negligible impact on prostate volume and PSA production.

 What Is the Role of Visceral Fat in Prostate Health?

 The endocrine system does not operate in a vacuum.
 Metabolic factors can significantly modulate the prostate’s response to androgens.
-Recent research has highlighted a connection between (deep abdominal fat), insulin resistance, and prostate volume.
+Recent research has highlighted a connection between visceral adiposity (deep abdominal fat), insulin resistance, and prostate volume.
 Men with higher levels of visceral fat, often indicated by a larger waist circumference, may exhibit a different response to TRT.

 Visceral fat is metabolically active tissue that can promote a state of chronic low-grade inflammation and alter hormonal balance, potentially sensitizing the prostate to growth signals.
 In some studies, men with significant visceral obesity and underlying insulin resistance showed a greater increase in prostate volume during testosterone therapy compared to leaner counterparts.
 This suggests that optimizing metabolic health is an important adjunctive strategy in managing long-term prostate wellness during hormonal therapy.